Skip to main content

 Human History

 The Capo Rizzuto coastline has witnessed millennia of maritime activity, from Greek colonists who founded Kroton (modern Crotone) nearby in the 8th century BC to medieval maritime commerce and modern fishing.
-Underwater archaeological sites include Greek and Roman shipwrecks, medieval anchors, and amphorae scattered across the seabed.
-The 16th-century Aragonese fortress of Le Castella, built on a rocky islet connected to the shore by a causeway, is one of Calabria's most dramatic historical monuments.
-Traditional fishing communities maintained sustainable harvesting practices for centuries before modern intensification.
+[1] Underwater archaeological sites include Greek and Roman shipwrecks, medieval anchors, and amphorae scattered across the seabed.
+The Aragonese castle of Le Castella, built on a rocky islet connected to the shore by a causeway and substantially rebuilt in the 16th century under Count Carafa, is one of Calabria's most dramatic historical monuments.
+[2] Traditional fishing communities maintained sustainable harvesting practices for centuries before modern intensification.

 Park History

-Capo Rizzuto Marine Protected Area was established in 1991, making it one of Italy's earlier marine reserves.
-Its large size reflected scientific understanding of the need for landscape-scale marine protection.
+Capo Rizzuto Marine Protected Area was established on 27 December 1991, making it one of Italy's earlier marine reserves.
+[1] Its large size reflected scientific understanding of the need for landscape-scale marine protection.
 The early years were challenged by limited enforcement capacity and resistance from fishing communities.
 Management has gradually improved, with better patrolling, community engagement, and scientific monitoring demonstrating biodiversity recovery.
-The reserve has become a key site for sea turtle conservation, with nest protection programs contributing to recovering Mediterranean populations.
+The reserve has become a key site for sea turtle conservation, with nest protection programmes contributing to recovering Mediterranean populations.

 Major Trails And Attractions